bigwiv/Biopython-cn/en/chr04.rst

     >>> print record.id, len(record), len(record.features), len(record.dbxrefs), len(record.annotations)
     NC_005816.1 9609 41 1 11

-Here we take the reverse complement and specify a new identifier ®C but notice how most of the annotation is dropped (but not the features):
+Here we take the reverse complement and specify a new identifier ‚Äì but notice how most of the annotation is dropped (but not the features):

 .. code:: verbatim